Killing Birds: Filming and direction credit

-Killing Birds was filmed on location in Thibodaux, Louisiana with a small crew of eight to nine members.
+Killing Birds was filmed on location in Thibodaux, Louisiana, with a small crew of eight to nine members.
 The cinematographer was Massaccesi himself under the name Fred Sloniscko, Jr., one of his many aliases.
 The film "was shot with sync sound, and no overdubbing".

 There is debate about who is the actual director of Killing Birds.
-Some sources state that Massaccesi directed the film, while Rossella Drudi said that Claudio Lattanzi was a front for the direction because Aristide could not be credited on too many films as a producer and director.
+Some sources state that Massaccesi directed the film, while Rossella Drudi said that Claudio Lattanzi was a front for the direction, because Aristide could not be credited on too many films as a producer and director.
 Antonio Bonifacio, the assistant director on Killing Birds said [Massaccesi] offered Bonifacio the chance to direct, and turned it down.
 Bonifacio continued that then Lattanzi was then only to be credited as the director if a journalist or anyone else was visiting the production.
 Bonifacio said that [Massaccesi] would actually direct and Lattanzi had agreed to these terms.
 Bonifacio said Lattanzi would just watch while Massaccesi direct the film and did not take over for him during the production.
-Secnarist Rossella Drudi said that it had been directed by [Massaccesi] and not Lattanzi.
+Scenarist Rossella Drudi said that it was directed by [Massaccesi], not Lattanzi.
 Massaccesi said he personally took care of shots involving special effects, allowing Lattanzi to sign for the film.
 In the magazine Nocturno Dossier, an article dedicated to Massaccesi quoted the director without a date saying he was the director of Killing Birds and would have liked to continue his tradition of handing over directing to young directors, but with Lattanzi, there had been no such directorial agreement as he had done previously with Fabrizio Laurenti or Michele Soavi.
-Lattanzi stated that he acknowledged Massaccessi's presence on the set, and described the film as being directed "in symbiosis" with Massaccesi, and that he had specifically chosen certain shots and scenes.
+Lattanzi acknowledged Massaccessi's presence on the set, and said he directed "in symbiosis" with Massaccesi, and that he had specifically chosen certain shots and scenes.